-Anshul Prakash is a Partner with the Employment, Labour and Benefits Practice in the Mumbai office of Khaitan & Co.
-Anshul has advised various prominent domestic and international clients on issues related to employment in respect of labour laws compliance, labour audits, transfer and relocation of employees pursuant to business transfers and asset sale and purchase, social security and employee incentive schemes including stock options, maternity benefits, drafting of employment contracts across levels including senior managerial personnel, human resource and personnel policy, workforce restructuring, hiring and termination of senior management, workers and labour union issues, outsourced worker issues, assistance on domestic enquiries and investigations including fraud and misappropriation, personnel related media strategy, exit strategies including documentation, prevention of sexual and other forms of harassment in the workplace, industrial safety and health policies, government inspections and representations before the relevant administrative and quasi-judicial authorities.
+Anshul Prakash is a partner and leads the Employment, Labour and Benefits (ELB) practice group at the firm.
+He has advised various prominent domestic and international clients on issues related to employment in respect of labour laws compliance, labour audits, transfer and relocation of employees pursuant to business transfers and asset sale and purchase, social security and employee incentive schemes, maternity benefits, workforce restructuring, hiring and termination of senior management, workers and labour union issues, outsourced worker issues, assistance on domestic enquiries and investigations and exit strategies, including documentation, prevention of sexual and other forms of harassment in the workplace, industrial safety and health policies, government inspections and representations before the relevant authorities.